Ksbenzley/startup/notes.md

 ## Caddy

 No problems, now it works just like it says in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).
-I had to refresh caddy with the command:
+I had to refresh caddy with the commands:
-'''sudo systemctl reload caddy journalctl -u caddy --no-pager | tail -n 50 '''
+- sudo systemctl reload caddy
+- journalctl -u caddy --no-pager | tail -n 50
 Before this, I also had to make sure that my domain name was active in the caddy file through this command:
-'''vi Caddyfile'''
+- vi Caddyfile

 ## HTML